-Equation’s award-winning Reel Equality Film Club shows great movies that tell women-centred stories and challenge the gender stereotypes dominating the mainstream.
-Screening events are open to everyone.
+Equation’s award-winning Reel Equality Film Club shows great movies that tell women-centred stories and challenge gender stereotypes.
+Join our campaign for better representation of women on screen!

 About our film programme

-We choose a wide range of interesting and entertaining films that tell women’s stories and include complex female characters who are not objectified or stereotyped.
+We choose a wide range of entertaining films that tell women’s stories and do not stereotype or objectify women.
 We aim to represent the diversity of human experience and avoid films that further prejudice of any kind.
-Films are open to interpretation, so we cannot guarantee that our film choices are uncontestably feminist or completely unproblematic from every angle.
-We welcome constructive feedback.
+Films are open to interpretation, so we cannot guarantee that everyone will find our film choices unproblematic or feminist from every angle.
+We always welcome constructive feedback.

 Julieta + Summer Party